Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 The best time to visit Chopta depends on the kind of experience you are looking for.
 However, the ideal time to visit is from March to June and September to November, as the weather remains pleasant and perfect for trekking.

-summer (March to June), the temperature ranges between 10°C to 25°C, making it the best season for outdoor activities.
+summer (March to June), the temperature ranges between 10°C and 25°C, making it the best season for outdoor activities.
 The lush green meadows, clear blue skies, and blooming flowers enhance the beauty of the region.
 This is also the most preferred time for the Tungnath Chandrashila Trek, as the trails are dry and the views of the Himalayan peaks are breathtaking.
 Travelers can explore Tungnath Temple, the world’s highest Shiva temple, and enjoy the scenic beauty without facing extreme weather conditions.

 Monsoon (July to September) brings moderate to heavy rainfall, turning Chopta into a lush green paradise.
 However, trekking becomes difficult due to slippery paths and the risk of landslides.
 The temperature during monsoon remains around 5°C to 20°C, and while the misty landscapes are beautiful, this season is not the best for trekking.
 If you love the monsoon vibe and don’t mind rain, this can still be an exciting time to visit.